 "Help you," the woman mumbled.

 Dara walked up to the desk and said, "I am here to find out about what financial assistance... (more)

 Traditionally, consumers like what they know and understand.
 The more a potential customer can relate to a product and service, the more likely they are going to see its value in their lives.
 With so many small businesses looking for a way to stand out among the competition, one idea is to maximize the history of your product or service.

 If you are a second or third generation owner of a business and you are looking to rejuvenate your sales, consider sharing the details of how your company began.

-For instance, Moravian cookies are not only loved but are well-known by the... (more)
+For instance, Moravian cookies are not only loved but are well-known... (more)